Mitigate the Urgent, Work on the Important

-In a push to succeed, organisations and business leaders are constantly looking for ways to streamline, reduce waste and run as lean as possible.
+In a push to succeed, organizations and business leaders are constantly looking for ways to streamline, reduce waste and run as lean as possible.
 In other words, they’re trying to do more with less—keeping costs down by balancing maintenance budgets, optimising labour schedules, and integrating processes.

-If you’re working in an environment with budget and time constraints, your organisation may have defaulted into a deferred maintenance scenario, which can create job backlogs.
+If you’re working in an environment with budget and time constraints, your organization may have defaulted into a deferred maintenance scenario, which can create job backlogs.
 In this case, you’re likely reacting to issues, rather than preventing them.

-Why Ongoing Maintenance of HVAC Systems Is Critical
+Why Ongoing Maintenance of HVAC Systems

 Half of a facility’s energy costs are attributed to heating, cooling and moving air.
 When HVAC systems are not maintained on time, or as planned, they do not perform as they should.
 Air handler blower fans and other components may begin to short cycle and wear themselves out.
-The more the components turn on and off and on again, the more energy you waste, and the more likely it is that you’ll be dealing with spikes in energy costs.
+The more that components turn on and off and on again, the more energy you waste, and the more likely it is that you’ll be dealing with spikes in energy costs.

-Now’s the Time to Be Proactive
+Now’s the Time to Be Proactive About Your Facility Maintenance

 When working with a tight budget and limited resources, it can be challenging to convince executives to allocate investment to HVAC maintenance and filter replacement.
 The first step in optimising your clean air spending is to work through a total cost of ownership (TCO) analysis.
 A locally optimised filtration analysis will provide the highest level of air filtration solutions, while also minimising your total life cycle costs.
-This is where an application and data analysis specialist can take a true consultative and technical approach to understanding your complete air filtration needs, application and business goals in order to optimise your performance and lower your TCO.
+This is where an application and data analysis specialist can take a true consultative and technical approach to understanding your complete air filtration needs, application, and business goals in order to optimize your performance and lower your TCO.